cuth/media-query-images/README.md

 Media Query Images
 ==================

 Use media queries to assign images from paths in attributes.
-This requires jQuery and uses matchMedia.
-Add the [matchMedia polyfill](https://github.com/paulirish/matchMedia.js/) for added browser support.
+This requires jQuery.
 Assign in javascript the attributes that will be used for each media query.

 ```js
 new MediaQueryImages('.selector', [